ztan7github/ML_Gender_Wage_GAP/README.md

 ### Partially Linear Regression

 To be more concrete, consider a regression model.
-We have some regressor of interest, $ d $, and we want to estimate the effect of $ d $ on $ y $.
+We have some regressor of interest, $d$, and we want to estimate the effect of $d$ on $ y $.
 We have a rich enough set of controls $ x $ that we are willing to believe that $ E[\epsilon|d,x] = 0 $ . $ d_i $ and $ y_i $ are scalars, while
 $ x_i $ is a vector.
 We are not interested in $ x $ per se, but we need to